jonghough/CPP2J_Demo/README.md

 `arr =:( 1 |.
 0 {"2 arr) 0 }"2 arr`

 By allowing some of the logic to be performed in J, development speed can be increased.
 For example, this may be useful in prototyping, and is not limited to games.

+To call procedures from the libj.so shared library, dlopen must be used on Linux systems.